 On top of the Eternal Throne you will place a stack of Seek Power cards.

 Players may buy Seek Powers from this stack until the Seek Powers run out, an event that serves as an important inflection point.
 The Eternal Throne is now exposed, and from now on, all cards with Throne abilities become active.
 And that’s true for all players.
 Which begs the question: if all players benefit from the Throne abilities, why should you buy a Seek Power?
 There’s not a simple answer to that question.
 Sometimes you don’t care one way or another; maybe it’s early game and Seek Power is the best card you can acquire.
 So the stack will naturally deplete because of turns like that.
-Sometimes you will have used both your Warp Tokens and other players haven’t, so you’d want to turn your Workshop Forge on because yours is more impactful.
+Sometimes you will have used both your Warp Tokens and other players haven’t, so you’d want to turn your Refresh on because yours is more impactful.
 But a more clear-cut situation occurs when one player acquires one or more cards from the supply row that have Throne abilities.
 Here are some examples: